meeshkan/properties-driven-development-tutorial/ARTICLE.md

         )
 ```

 A node has a key and a value.
 It also contains references to its left and right children as well as its parent.
-Note that `parent` is not included in `__repr__` to avoid infinite loops (printing a child prints the parent, which prints the child...).
+Note that `parent` is not included in `__repr__` to avoid infinite loops (printing a child prints the parent, which prints the child, which prints the parent...).

+Inserting key and a value to the tree happens as follows:

 ```python
 # tree.py